-What better gift to your child than taking time to read this incredible adventure story to or with children of any age.
+There is no more perfect gift than taking time to read this ancient adventure story to or with children of any age.
 Guaranteed to bring forth the child in you…

 THE MAGIC CAVE